moritzsalla/cci-physcomp-final/week-2/README.md

 ![Image](image-007.jpeg)
 ![Image](image-008.jpeg)

 Bought my own Board, a Sunfounder Mega (SUNFOUNDER Mega 2560 R3).
 It accommodates 16 analog ins, whereas the leonardo only has 6.
 Since I need 12 and multiplexing is not an option, this is the optimal board.
 I was thinking of using two Arduinos but setting up a serial connection between them and packing all of that wire jungle into relatively compact space convinced me to just spend the money in order to greatly simplify life.
-This would have been a cool multiplexer though: https://hackaday.com/2018/06/09/arduino-analog-i-o-multiplexer/

 ![Image](image-009.jpeg)